swcarpentry/r-novice-gapminder/10-functions.md

 Then it calculates the GDP for whatever subset emerges from the previous two steps.
 The function then adds the GDP as a new column to the subsetted data and returns this as the final result.
-You can see that the output is much more informative than just getting a vector of numbers.
+You can see that the output is much more informative than a vector of numbers.

 Let's take a look at what happens when we specify the year: